StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>After I'm successfully logged into the VM via RDP, I navigate to Event Viewer.
-Event Viewer logs everything that goes on in a windows system.
-It gives each action an EventID so it can be more easily navigated or browsed by the EventID.
-For this project we are concerned specifically with EventID 4625, which is Failed Logon Attempts.
+<b>After successfully logging into the VM via RDP, I navigate to Event Viewer.
+Event Viewer records all activities on a Windows system, assigning each action an EventID for easier navigation.
+For this project, we are specifically concerned with EventID 4625, which denotes Failed Logon Attempts.
 These logs can be found in the Security tab.
-In the pictures below, I run another instance of Remote Desktop and try to log into the VM with the wrong password.
-This creates a failed logon attempt which is then logged and recorded in Event Viewer.</b> <br/>
+In the images below, I launch another instance of Remote Desktop and attempt to log into the VM with an incorrect password.
+This generates a failed logon attempt, which is then logged and recorded in Event Viewer.</b> <br/>
 </p>

 ![Event_Viewer](https://user-images.githubusercontent.com/108043108/225381724-2603d72a-5334-479d-b555-c1d0baaeb875.JPG)